Posts Tagged: designated wilderness area

 Resolution Shelter, Dry River Wilderness

-Resolution Shelter, Presidential Range-Dry River Wilderness - The Resolution shelter site is located off of the 14-mile long Davis Path in the federally designated Presidential Range-Dry River Wilderness in the New Hampshire White Mountains.
+Resolution Shelter, Dry River Wilderness - The Resolution shelter site is located off of the 14-mile long Davis Path in the federally designated Presidential Range-Dry River Wilderness in the New Hampshire White Mountains.
 Designated by the 1975 Eastern Wilderness Act, then expanded in 1984 by the New Hampshire Wilderness Act, this 29,000-acre wilderness area is governed under the National Wilderness Preservation System and the Wilderness Act.
-Both have strict guidelines when it comes to man-made structures in designated wilderness ...
+Both have strict guidelines when it comes to man-made structures in designated wilderness areas, ...

 A Wilderness Bridge vs. an Alpine Zone Hotel